nccuSFL/1052DataScience/Project/Data Science Project - Predict Booking Rate using Expedia data.md

 ### Using classification model and result

+1. Null model
+   * fill with all 0(or all 1): AUC = 0.5
-1. Random Forest
+2. Random Forest
-2. Gradient Boost
+3. Gradient Boost
-3. SVM
+4. SVM
-4. Naive bayesian classifier
+5. Naive bayesian classifier
+6. Perfomance: Precision, recall, R-square

 ### Conclusion